mercadopago/devsite-docs/guides/checkout-bricks/web-tokenize-checkout-v1-clientside.en.md

-# Migrate from Web Tokenize Checkout V1
+# How to migrate from Web Tokenize Checkout V1

 If your integration uses Web Tokenize Checkout V1, follow the steps below to migrate to Checkout Bricks.

-## Card payments

 > CLIENT_SIDE
 >
-> h3
+> h2
 >
 > Receive payments with cards

-1. Find in your current structure the form that calls the tokenizer.
+1. Find in the current structure of your integration the form that calls the Web Tokenize Checkout.

 ```html
 <form action="https://www.mi-sitio.com/procesar-pago" method="POST">